domainenguoh/3group_2024/README.md

 ## License

 This project uses the MIT License, based on the [HumanEval GitHub](https://github.com/openai/human-eval) repository.
+This project includes code licensed under the MIT License by OpenAI.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE.md](LICENSE.md) file for details on the MIT License as it applies to this project.

+This project is licensed under the Apache License 2.0.
+See the [LICENSE-APACHE.md](./LICENSE-APACHE.md) files for details.

 This project uses a website template based on the design by [BootstrapMade](https://bootstrapmade.com/).
 We have customized the template to suit our project's specific requirements.
 In compliance with [BootstrapMade’s licensing terms](https://bootstrapmade.com/license/), we acknowledge the original design in the website footer.